 If you need to add or change any information, please update your information online at: https://laverne.thepermitstore.com/ Only registered vehicles may use a permit, so please do not delay in completing the updated Parking Permit Request form.

 Display Permits should be placed in the drivers side front windshield in the lower corner.
 Permit Placement

-Student parking permit fees will only be refunded in the case of academic withdrawal, within the add/drop period of each semester – there will be a $4.99 processing fee for cancelation of student parking passes.
+Resident Student parking Permit Cessation Policy Resident Student parking permit fees will only be refunded in the case of academic withdrawal, within the add/drop period of each semester – there will be a $4.99 processing fee for cancellation of student parking passes.

-Those with parking permits may park in all University parking lots.
-Parking is enforced 7:00 am to 7:00 pm, Weekdays Monday through Friday.
+Parking is enforced 7:00 am to 6:00 pm, Weekdays Monday through Friday in Green lots and 24/7 in Orange lots.
 For directions to all parking lots please see the Campus Map.

 • Regardless of time of day, any illegally parked vehicle is subject to standard enforcement, including ticketing & towing.

 • Illegal parking for any length of time risks getting a ticket.
 Please don’t fall into the “just a few minutes” trap.

 Disabled Parking Disabled parking spaces are provided throughout the campus for those in need of such space.
 All spaces are convenient to access routes.
 Disabled parking is free.
 To park in a disabled parking space, you must possess and display a disabled parking placard.
 Unauthorized vehicles parked in disabled parking spaces are subject to immediate ticketing and towing at the owner’s expense.

 Load Zones, Loading/Unloading Short-term loading zones are available for quick loading/unloading use.
 Please do not linger in these areas longer than you need to…they are in very high demand!